-The principle of this initiative is the non-variability of prices remain the same throughout the year.
+The principle of this initiative is price stability, ensuring that the prices remain consistent throughout the year.
 For example, if the tomato is at 500 CFA francs per 500 grams in the rainy season, this price and this quantity remain the same in dry or rainy season.
 In other words, the peasant farmer "loses" in the dry season and gains in the rainy season, but above all takes into account the cost of production.